Thanks for Checking Out Great Ideas for Teaching Marketing

-Efforts have been made to provide a variety of different exercises in order to help with the development of suitable marketing lesson plans.
-The website is designed so that you can pick-and-choose the style and topic of marketing activity that suits your needs.
+And finally, the Great Ideas website has been designed so that you can pick-and-choose the style and topic of marketing activity that suits your needs.
 The main activity styles available and their teaching intentions are listed below:

 - These are relatively short activities designed to quickly reinforce and apply a marketing concept/model.

 - These teaching activities can be used equally in a lecture or a discussion class.

 - As suggested by the name, discussion exercises are designed to be completed in a small group of students, usually with the intention of feeding back into an overall class discussion.

 - In most cases, the students are presented with a specific marketing situation and are often asked to connect the topic back to aspects of marketing theory, identify advantages and disadvantages, and then reach a conclusion or business recommendation.